Standard Attributes Explained: Making the Compiler Your Code Reviewer

 #endif

-}Without [[maybe_unused]], the compiler will warn that timeout_ms is unused during a bare-metal build.
-Previous workarounds included writing (void)timeout_ms; inside the function body or commenting out the parameter name /*timeout_ms*/. [[maybe_unused]] is more semantic than (void) and less error-prone than commenting out parameter names.
+}Without [[maybe_unused]], the compiler warns that flag is unused when compiling for bare metal.
+Previous approaches involved writing (void)flag; in the function body or commenting out the parameter name /* flag */. [[maybe_unused]] is more semantic than (void)flag; and less error-prone than commenting out parameter names.

 Unused Members in Structured Bindings

-Previous approaches to suppressing unused warnings each had drawbacks: (void)x; is a runtime no-op statement mixed into the code that looks like something was left out; commenting out the parameter name /*x*/ is easy to forget to update when changing the parameter type; and compiler-specific attributes like __attribute__((unused)) are not portable. [[maybe_unused]] is a standardized, semantically clear solution.
+Previous methods for suppressing unused warnings had downsides: (void)var; is a runtime no-op statement mixed in code that looks like something was missed; commenting out parameter names /* name */ is easily forgotten when updating parameter types; compiler-specific attributes like __attribute__((unused)) are not portable. [[maybe_unused]] is the standardized, semantically clear solution.

-[[deprecated]] lets you mark obsolete functions, classes, or variables via compiler warnings.
-It has been supported since C++14 and can include a custom message explaining what to use instead.
+[[deprecated]] allows you to mark obsolete functions, classes, or variables via compiler warnings.
+Supported since C++14, it can include a custom message explaining what to use instead.

 Basic Usage